AfricasVoices/Project-MAAP-Somalia/README.md

 - `data-root` is an absolute path to the directory in which all pipeline data should be stored.
 The TracedData JSON file will be saved in `<data-root>/06 CODA with Messages/`, the CODA file will be saved in `<data-root>/06 Uncoded CODA files/`

 ### 7 Merge CODA file
-Uses *the the TracedData JSON from (6)* merges coded CODA files into it by running the following command in the `run_scripts` directory:
+Uses *the the TracedData JSON from (6)* merges coded CODA files into it by running the following command in the `scripts` directory:
 ```
 ./07_merge_coda_files.sh <user> <data-root>
 ```